 After estimating the noise we first extract the MBHBs since a new MBHB merger could have been recorded, and these mergers are so loud that they would tamper significantly with the GB extraction.
 Moreover, since the GBs are quasi monochromatic, their signal does not change much from one time step to the next one.
 Therefore the GB extraction from the previous time set is already a good fit to the updated data and does not tamper much with the MBHB extraction.

-In each iteration, the complete dataset available up to that moment is reanalyzed.
+In each iteration, the complete data set available up to that moment is reanalyzed.
 With the updated $d_\text{GB}$ incorporating an increased number of subtracted GB signals, there is reduced interference in the MBHB signal extraction process.
 Consequently, it is recommended to reassess all MBHBs as well to ensure optimal analysis outcomes.

 Subsequently, we subtract the identified MBHBs $d_\text{MBHB}$ from the data and proceed to extract the GBs.
 The GB algorithm autonomously generates an on-the-fly noise estimate for each frequency segment, obviating the need for the noise estimate $n$ across the full frequency spectrum \cite{strub2023accelerating}.